Configure CloudTrail inputs for the Splunk Add-on for AWS

 Configure a CloudTrail input using Splunk Web

 To configure inputs in Splunk Web, click on Splunk Add-on for AWS in the left navigation bar on Splunk Web home, then click Create New Input > CloudTrail.
+Fill out the fields as described in the table:

 |Argument in configuration file||Field in Splunk Web||Description|